unoplatform/Uno.CodeGen/doc/Immutable Generation.md

 No. The type must be a reference type (`class`).

 ## What is happening with attributes on my properties?
-All attributes are copied, except those defined in `Uno.Immutables` and `Uno.Equality`.
+All attributes are replicated, except those defined in `Uno.Immutables` and `Uno.Equality`.
 If you need to remove other attributes, you just need to use the `[ImmutableAttributeCopyIgnore(<regex>)]` attribute.

-For a better fine control, you can put it on assembly level, on a type or even on a property itself.
+For a finer control, you can put it at assembly level, on a type or even on a property itself.